A Temporary Fit

 Nothing, that is, until he had a conversation with a youth minister at a non-denominational church.
-Somehow they got talking about Mormons, and the minister told Brad that he’d gone to a Bible college that taught courses on how to de-convert members of the LDS church.
+Somehow they got talking about Latter-day Saints, and the minister told Brad that he’d gone to a Bible college that taught courses on how to de-convert members of the Church.

 Brad (right) and his close friend Jesse Sorenson in the summer of 2000.

-Brad’s life post-high school was a blur of drugs, alcohol, women, and arguing with anyone who was LDS.
-The drugs began to win out over religion, however, and Brad found himself “shying a little bit more away from the anti-Mormon stuff” as he sought something to fill the emptiness in his life.
+Brad’s life post-high school was a blur of drugs, alcohol, women, and arguing with anyone who was a Latter-day Saint.
+The drugs began to win out over religion, however, and Brad found himself “shying a little bit more away from the anti-Latter-day Saint stuff” as he sought something to fill the emptiness in his life.